 (4) Any other defense allowed by law that may be raised against the claim.

-(2) The provisions of 4-90-406(b)(1) and (2) concerning refunds or replacement do not apply to a consumer who has not first used this informal proceeding before commencing a civil action, unless the manufacturer allows a consumer to commence an action without first using this informal proceeding, or unless the manufacturer has failed to make the disclosure required by § 4-90-404(b).
+(2) The provisions of § 4-90-406(b)(1) and (2) concerning refunds or replacement do not apply to a consumer who has not first used this informal proceeding before commencing a civil action, unless the manufacturer allows a consumer to commence an action without first using this informal proceeding, or unless the manufacturer has failed to make the disclosure required by § 4-90-404(b).

-(A) The consumer shall receive adequate written notice from the manufacturer of the existence of the procedure.
+(A) The consumer shall receive adequate written notice from the manufacturer of the existence of the proceeding.

-(B) Adequate written notice may include the incorporation of the informal dispute settlement procedure into the terms of the written warranty to which the motor vehicle does not conform.
+(B) Adequate written notice may include the incorporation of the informal dispute settlement proceeding into the terms of the written warranty to which the motor vehicle does not conform.

-(1) The informal dispute procedure must comply with the minimum requirements of the Federal Trade Commission for informal dispute settlement procedures as set forth in 16 C.F.R.
-703.1 et seq., as in effect on the date of adoption of this subchapter, unless any provision of 16 C.F.R.
-703.1 et seq. is in conflict with this subchapter, in which case the provisions of this subchapter shall govern;
+(1) The informal dispute proceeding must comply with the minimum requirements of the Federal Trade Commission for informal dispute settlement proceedings as set forth in 16 C.F.R. § 703.1 et seq., as in effect on the date of adoption of this subchapter, unless any provision of 16 C.F.R. § 703.1 et seq. is in conflict with this subchapter, in which case the provisions of this subchapter shall govern;

-(A) The informal dispute procedure shall allow each party to appear and make an oral presentation within the State of Arkansas unless the consumer agrees to submit the dispute for decision on the basis of documents alone or by telephone, or unless the party fails to appear for an oral presentation after reasonable prior written notice.
+(A) The informal dispute proceeding shall allow each party to appear and make an oral presentation within the State of Arkansas, unless the consumer agrees to submit the dispute for decision on the basis of documents alone or by telephone, or unless the party fails to appear for an oral presentation after reasonable prior written notice.

-(B) If the consumer agrees to submit the dispute for decision on the basis of documents alone, then the manufacturer or dealer representatives may not participate in the discussion or decision of the dispute;
+(B) If the consumer agrees to submit the dispute for decision on the basis of documents alone, then the manufacturer or dealer representatives may not participate in the discussion of the dispute;

 (5) Consumers shall be given an adequate opportunity to contest a manufacturer’s assertion that a nonconformity falls within intended specifications for the vehicle by having the basis of the manufacturer’s claim appraised by a technical expert selected and paid for by the consumer prior to the informal dispute settlement hearing;

-(6) A consumer may not be charged with a fee to participate in an informal dispute procedure; and
+(6) A consumer may not be charged with a fee to participate in an informal dispute proceeding; and

 (7) Any party to the dispute has the right to be represented by an attorney in an informal dispute proceeding.

-(A) The informal dispute procedure shall annually submit a pool of not less than six (6) members who are appointed with the advice and consent of the Consumer Protection Division of the Office of the Attorney General.
+(1) The informal dispute proceeding shall annually submit a pool of not fewer than six (6) members to the Consumer Protection Division of the Office of the Attorney General.

-(B) Selected strictly by rotation, one (1) member shall hear disputes scheduled for a particular session unless the consumer requests a panel of three (3) members, in which case three (3) members shall hear disputes scheduled for a particular three-member session.
+(2) Selected strictly by rotation, one (1) member shall hear disputes scheduled for a particular session unless the consumer requests a panel of three (3) members, in which case three (3) members, also selected by rotation, shall hear disputes scheduled for a particular three-member session.

 (a) A consumer may bring a civil action to enforce this subchapter in a court of competent jurisdiction.